roxaline/Javascript-quiz/README.md

 These above, are the tools that i use to acheive my desires during this class, at WeCode moringa school
 ## BDD
+first of all, there is a login form where user has to access the quiz by loging in with his/her email and passoword.
 This javascript-quiz website has several different questions about javascript, they are multiple choices.
 A user has a right to choose any answer from each question,  after clicking "Submit" there come the total marks of the correct answers over the total marks of the whole questions.
 ## Technologies Used